Gauthami25/Gauthami25.github.io/_pages/about.md

 💻 I've had the privilege of experiencing both industry and academia.
 It's been a whirlwind adventure, and I'm just getting started.

 🌳 When I'm not wrangling data or diving into code, I'm out exploring the outdoors.
 Nature's my sanctuary, and I'm always up for a hike or a leisurely stroll.
 And if you see me trying to convince a squirrel to join my team, don't be surprised - they've got mad debugging skills.
 When it comes rejuvenating myself, Badminton is my game of choice, a perfect blend of strategy and sweat.
-It's my go-to for blowing off steam and staying on top of my game.

 ⭐ Life lesson I come to time and again: The fun's in the journey, not just the destination.